fastmcp-me/mcp-kql-server/README.md

 Ask your MCP client:
 > "Analyze storm events by month for the year 2007 in the StormEvents table, group by event type and show as a visualization"

-### Advanced Filtering

-Ask your MCP client:
-> "Find all severe weather events in Texas and Florida from the StormEvents table where property damage exceeded $100,000"

 ## 🎯 Key Benefits